ADHD in the Justice System: Underdiagnosed and Underserved

 As per Young and Cocallis, “…due to the disproportionate[ly] high rate of ADHD compared with the general population and the pervasive and long-lasting impact ADHD may manifest among prisoners, ADHD is a condition that the prison system cannot afford to ignore.
 Effective interventions exist and have the potential to significantly decrease disruption in the prison system, increase the impact of rehabilitation programmes, reduce recidivism, and ultimately change the trajectory of offenders.
 In the context of data from recent health economic analyses and the prospective savings that may be realized, attending to the needs of this at-risk group would seem to offer ‘win-win’ solutions for all stakeholders in the longer term” (2019, p.
 6).

-Click here learn more about MHS’ ADHD assessments and solutions for youth and adults.
+Discover MHS’ collection of ADHD assessments for youth and adults.

 References